Ode to the Republic of China

 The Ode to the Republic of China (中華民國頌 (中华民国颂, Chung1hua2 Min2kuo2 sung4, Zhōnghuá Mínguó Sòng)), also translated as Praise the Republic of China, is a patriotic song of the Republic of China.
-It is also sung in the People's Republic of China, with some variants in the lyrics.
-It was written by Liu Chia-chang.
-Fei Yu-ching and Teresa Teng, among others, have sung this song.
+It was written by Liu Chia-chang during of political shock in the Republic of China during the 1970s.
+In 1971, the United Nations expelled the Republic of China and subsequently replaced it with the People’s Republic of China.
+In 1972, Japan switched recognition from Taipei to Beijing, and the United States also switched it’s recognition in 1978.
+This caused a major shock in the Republic of China, and many interpreted the events as betrayal.
+In this atmosphere, the Ode to the Republic of China became a very prominent patriotic song.
+Many famous singers, including Fei Yu-ching and Teresa Teng, have sung this song.